replaceafill/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 Creating Course Content for Specific Enrollment Tracks
 #######################################################

-This section provides information about setting up content for specific enrollment tracks.
+This section provides information about creating different content for specific enrollment tracks.

 .. contents::